 EvolutionTM Exchange for Microsoft Exchange allows Evolution clients to access accounts on Microsoft Exchange 2000 and 2003 servers.
-It is available through Red Carpet[®] in its own channel.
-Like Evolution, it is free software and licensed under the GPL.
+Like Evolution, it is free software and is licensed under the GPL.

-- "Evolution Exchange Features" on page 73 - "Installing Evolution Exchange" on page 74 - "Adding Your Exchange Account to Evolution" on page 74 - "Accessing the Exchange Server" on page 78 - "Settings Exclusive to Evolution Exchange" on page 79 - "Scheduling Appointments with Free/Busy" on page 82
+- "Evolution Exchange Features" on page 77 - "Adding Your Exchange Account to Evolution" on page 78 - "Accessing the Exchange Server" on page 81 - "Settings Exclusive to Evolution Exchange" on page 82 - "Scheduling Appointments with Free/Busy" on page 85

 IMPORTANT: Evolution Exchange works only with Exchange 2000 and later, and requires that Outlook Web Access be enabled.
-Each user needs a valid Microsoft Exchange server account, including license.
+Each user needs a valid Microsoft Exchange server account, including a license.